Proof

 Decision

-Architected Array Sense from vision to GTM.
+Architected the core product from vision to GTM.
 Sequenced three use cases — staffing forecasting first, sales presence second, AI rep training third.
 Built on existing LLM APIs instead of fine-tuning, accepting lower accuracy for 6-month faster time-to-pilot.

 Artifacts